unitymakesus/rtporg/wp-content/plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.23 =
+* Fixed issue with Toolset registration

 = 2.2.22 =
 * First version of the public relationship API that will be sustainable also for many-to-many relationships.